-The Bank recorded profit before tax of RM66.63 million for the financial year ended 31 December 2021, an increase of RM14.29 million or 27.3% as compared with the previous financial year.
-Net interest income which contributed 69.0% to the Bank's total net operating income has decreased by RM22.10 million or 21.5% when compared with the financial year ended 31 December 2020 as a result of lower average balance of interest-bearing assets and lower interest margin consequential on a gradual deduction of the Overnight Policy Rate ("OPR") from 3.00% as at 1 January 2020 to 1.75% as at 7 July 2020.
-However, net non-interest income which constituted 31.0% of the Bank's total operating income, grew by RM5.74 million or 18.8% to RM36.32 million.
-The increase was mainly contributed by RM3.11 million higher net fee income, RM1.56 million higher net investment income and RM1.34 million higher net trading income as compared with the previous financial year.
+The Bank recorded a profit before tax of RM75.60 million for the financial year ended 31 December 2022, an increase of RM8.97 million or 13.5% as compared with the previous financial year.
+Net interest income which contributed 70.5% to the Bank's total net operating income increased by RM14.78 million or 18.3% as compared to the financial year ended 31 December 2021 as a result of higher interest margin consequential on the policy rate hikes during the year 2022.
+Net non-interest income which constituted 29.5% of the Bank's total operating income, grew by RM3.58 million or 9.9% to RM39.91 million.
+The increase was mainly contributed by net fee income and net trading income, which were higher than the previous financial year by RM0.91 million and RM4.07 million respectively.

-The Bank's other operating expenses has increased by RM0.48 million or 0.7% to RM71.25 million due to higher personnel costs of RM2.73 million, mitigated by lower establishment costs of RM1.51 million, lower administrative expenses of RM0.54 million and lower promotion and marketing expenses of RM0.20 million.
-During the year, a write-back of impairment on loans, advances and financing of RM20.06 million was recorded as a result of negative loan growth in 2021.
-The Bank incurred a tax expense of RM20.75 million, RM9.00 million higher than the previous financial year.
+The Bank's other operating expenses decreased by RM0.29 million or 0.4% to RM70.96 million due to lower personnel costs of RM1.64 million, mitigated by higher establishment costs of RM0.85 million, higher promotion and marketing expenses of RM0.33 million and higher administrative expenses of RM0.17 million.
+During the year, there was a write-back of impairment on loans, advances and financing of RM13.05 million as a result of repayments from borrowers while an allowance for impairment on other financial assets of RM1.84 million was made for new deposits and placements with banks and other financial institutions.
+The Bank incurred a tax expense of RM19.02 million, RM1.73 million lower than the previous financial year.